duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 5%3A Wales.md

 	- Fill each of the following gaps with ONE suitable word.
 		- The three major cities in Wales are *Swansea*, *Cardiff*, *Newport*.
 They are all situated in the *coastal* area in the south of Wales. logseq.order-list-type:: number
-		- The southeast of Wales is the most  region, where about two-thirds of the total population live. logseq.order-list-type:: number
+		- The southeast of Wales is the most *crowded* region, where about two-thirds of the total population live. logseq.order-list-type:: number
 		- Communication between northern and southern Wales used to be difficult because most of the country is logseq.order-list-type:: number